Introduction Why Docs About

 [Page 63 - Peak, by Anders Ericsson and Robert Pool]

 We want to help teachers in the design or redesign of their courses, based on what we learned from DP.
-More coming soon...
+By providing examples and practical advices, more coming soon...

 As a teacher, are you tired of the Word -> PDF -> Upload -> Inform about update process to ship your exercises to your students ?
 Bored with editing dozens of course contents in various forms ?
 Annoyed to manage solutions in separated files ?